Symphony Soldier: Release

 The album's first single, "Bad," was released to iTunes on July 11, 2011, and was announced by the band on July 18; a music video for the song was later released.
 Pre-orders were available on the band's webstore, the only place the physical album can be purchased.
 Their webstore offered 11 options, with prices ranging from $10 to $10,000.
 The album art and track listing was revealed on July 19.
 The album was officially released on August 23.
 In November 2011, the group released "Angel with a Shotgun" as the second single from the album in Singapore only.
 On April 10, the group released the music video for "La La".
 A music video for "Endlessly" on November 15, and the video features an appearance from actress Hailee Steinfeld.

 Promotion

 In support of Symphony Soldier the band toured as headliners and supporters, as well as playing at radio station sponsored shows.
 They embarked on a US headlining tour for five dates.
 During this time, the band opened for All Time Low and Simple Plan for their US fall tour in 2011, Avril Lavigne on a Canadian arena concert tour, and Maroon 5 during their Asia Pacific tour in 2012.
-They also co-headlined the Everything's Fine Symphony Soldier tour during January and February 2012 with The Summer Set, with supporting acts He Is We, Days Difference, and Paradise Fears.
+They also co-headlined the Everything's Fine Symphony Soldier tour during January and February 2012, alongside The Summer Set, with supporting acts He Is We, Days Difference, and Paradise Fears.
 They joined Daytrader on the Zumiez Couch tour in June.
 The band also co-headlined a tour with Parachute in the summer of 2012.